 What’s next

-Arsenal return to domestic duties with a Premier League trip to Bournemouth before the second leg against Sporting next Wednesday.
-The winner of this tie will face either Barcelona or Atletico Madrid in the Champions League semi-finals.
+Arsenal return to Premier League action with a trip to Bournemouth before hosting Sporting for the second leg next Wednesday.
+The winner of this tie will meet either Barcelona or Atletico Madrid in the Champions League semi-finals.